Skip to main content

 Once your documentation is in order, your goods can be shipped.
 The main shipping methods into Canada are:

-• Truck — primary method for US imports.
-Transit times depend on distance but are generally 1-5 days.
+• Truck — primary method for many US imports.
+Transit times depend on distance, border crossing, and carrier service.

 • Rail — used for bulk commodities and heavy goods, primarily from the US.